cheetamaru/svelte-pokemon/README.md

 ## Goals:

-1. Show my frontend skills by creating a project using the framework I don't use
+1. Show my frontend skills by creating a project on the framework I don't normally use
 2. Implement virtual scrolling, examine different approaches of creating it
 3. Have fun